Souliotes: Identification by historiography

 Classicist David Brewer has described them as a tribe of Albanian origin that like other Albanian tribes lived by plunder and extortion on their neighbours.
 American professor Nicholas Pappas stated that in modern times the Souliotes have been looked upon as Orthodox Christian Albanians who identified themselves with the Greeks.
 According to Pappas the overwhelming majority of the Souliotic cycle of folksongs is in Greek, which is interpreted by him as a testimony to the Greek orientation of the Souliotes.
 Arthur Foss says that the Souliotes were an Albanian tribe, that like other Albanian tribes, were great dandies.
 British historian Christopher Woodhouse describes them as an independent Greek community in the late 18th century during the resistance against Ali Pasha.
 Richard Clogg describes them as a warlike Albanian Christian community.
 Koliopoulos and Veremis have described the Souliotes as being "partly hellenized Albanian".
 According to Koliopoulos and Veremis, when the Albanian-speaking Souliots and other non-Greek speakers had fought in the Greek revolution, no-one thought that they were less Greek than the Greek-speakers.
 Trencsényi and Kopecek have inferred that they were Orthodox by faith and Albanian by origin.
 Fleming considers the Souliotes an Orthodox Albanian people, but also Greek-speaking.
 She also states that the Souliote people, who practiced a form of Orthodox Christianity and spoke Greek, were seen not as Greeks but as Albanians.
 Peter Bartl says that the Souliotes were an Albanian tribal community of Greek Orthodox religion.
 Yanni Kotsonis states that the Souliots appear a puzzling case only when contemporary notions of national belonging are projected to them and that their identity was complex, as they were "Albanians, Romioi and Christians and later Greeks as well", adopting Greekness since the Greek Revolution prevailed and endured.

-Thus, for Greek authors the issue of ethnicity and origins regarding the Souliotes is contested and various views exist regarding whether they were Albanian, Albanian-speaking Greeks, or a combination of Hellenised Christian Albanians and Greeks who had settled in northern Greece.
-The issue of the origin and ethnicity of the Souliots is very much a live and controversial issue in Greece today.
-Foreign writers have been equally divided.
+According to Jim Potts, for Greek authors the issue of ethnicity and origins regarding the Souliotes is contested and various views exist regarding whether they were Albanian, Albanian-speaking Greeks, or a combination of Hellenised Christian Albanians and Greeks who had settled in northern Greece.
+According to the same author, the issue of the origin and ethnicity of the Souliots is very much a live and controversial issue in Greece today, and foreign writers have been equally divided.